 My name is Kenneth Warren.
 I earned a Master's in Business Administration and a Bachelor of Science in Management after an enlistment in the United States Army and a deployment to Afghanistan.
 Before that, I was in a band for nearly ten years.
 We toured the U.S., the Middle East, and Asia; performed with international acts such as Bon Jovi and the Gin Blossoms; and were featured on TV networks such as MTV and E!
 Entertainment.

-Because of my exposure to diverse leadership styles, I decided to utilize my management background to create a course that helps leaders transform their leadership position into a role that influences organizational behavior.
+Because of my exposure to diverse leadership styles, I decided to utilize my business and management background to create a course that helps leaders transform their leadership position into a role that influences organizational behavior.
 The course material demonstrates this through the study and application of the following behavioral elements: I begin with a discussion on values and personality, then I dive into the importance of emotional intelligence.
 Influencing perception, attitude, and motivation are explored.
 Then I talk about the behavioral effects of stress and trust.
 Finally, I explain the significance of effective communication and how it can be used to ethically persuade employee behaviors.
 These topics are crucial in prolonging a positive impact on your employees, and the learning objective is to help you do that.

 It doesn’t matter if you are a new or seasoned leader – if you aren’t familiar with these topics and how you can utilize them to influence behavior, then this course is for you.
 If you are familiar with these topics, then a new perspective may help you approach uncooperative employees with a fresh mentality.